Qingchu1995/MySmartHome/README.md

 ~![Image of matlab plot demo](https://github.com/Qingchu1995/MySmartHome/blob/master/imgs/plot_demo.png)

 2020/12/6  Add a Calendar component into my UI.
-It can synchronize with your google calendar
+It can synchronize with your google calendar.

 2020/12/14 1. add the icon.
 2. organize the code 3. let the start time for the calendar request from now.